 Take a pen and piece of paper and jot down a list of skills you presently have based on your experience of what you have done in the past.
 Can any of these skills be of value in a home-based business or work-at-home job?

 Be honest with yourself.
 Can any of these attributes be an asset for work-at-home jobs like a call center rep or medical transcriptionist?
 Some skills apply to both, but which job carries more weight as far as your experience?

-3. What sort of lifestyle do you want for a home-based business or work-at-home job?
+3. What sort of lifestyle do you want?

 You’ll be expected to “show up” for work on time each day as expected if you have a work-at-home job.
 You will have little control over your schedule.
 In addition, it’s more difficult than usual jobs to call in sick with a work-at-home status.
 This is true whether it’s your child or yourself.